 GeneCards Summary for GDF6 Gene

 GDF6 (Growth Differentiation Factor 6) is a Protein Coding gene.
-Diseases associated with GDF6 include Microphthalmia, Isolated 4 and Klippel-Feil Syndrome 1, Autosomal Dominant.
-Among its related pathways are p70S6K Signaling and Akt Signaling.
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+Diseases associated with GDF6 include Klippel-Feil Syndrome 1, Autosomal Dominant and Leber Congenital Amaurosis 17.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is GDF5.

 UniProtKB/Swiss-Prot for GDF6 Gene